GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 After you perform these steps, in the evo2 environement try running this command `python3 -c "import flash_attn"`.
 If it succeeds without error, you are good to go!
 Now you have a conda environment that supports Evo2 and Flash-attn!

-If you are having trouble at this step, make a post on edstem.
+This step is somewhat tricky, if you are having trouble at this step, make a post on edstem.

 -----

 ## 2\.
 Data paths and Huggingface cache dir

+Great job getting the environment set up!
+Working through dependency issues is a key skill when setting up advanced deep learning models.
+You often need to spend time reading github issues, searching for similar questions people have faced, and try to narrow down the issue you face.

 ### Huggingface Cache Directory (for model weights)